 The fiber-optic cable service provides Fiber to the Home (FTTH) connections that bundle all kinds of digital applications, such as 3D video, tele-medicine and smart home, into one simple package.

-As part of the switchover, Deutsche Telekom has also recognised a unique opportunity to simultaneously introduce an improved customer experience.
-In line with enhanced connectivity, the organisation wanted to optimise fiber-optic installation, focusing on the customer experience, with landlords and property owners becoming more closely integrated.
-The aim was to reduce the number of necessary interactions with the customer through end-to-end digitalisation.
+As part of the switchover, Deutsche Telekom has also recognized a unique opportunity to simultaneously introduce an improved customer experience.
+In line with enhanced connectivity, the organization wanted to optimize fiber-optic installation, focusing on the customer experience, with landlords and property owners becoming more closely integrated.
+The aim was to reduce the number of necessary interactions with the customer through end-to-end digitalization.
 To do so, Deutsche Telekom re-examined its internal processes so that it could integrate DevOps and agile processes throughout its delivery models.